franchsli/whatsapp_clone_django/README.md

   - Users could select the color of the background for statuses.
 - Redesign the login and register views (CSS).
 - Add chat wallpapers user CSS url for images and a JS color selector for colors.
+[USE THIS](https://getbootstrap.com/docs/5.3/forms/form-control#color)
+  - EVERY TIME YOU IMPLEMENT A COLOR PICKER YOU SHOULD ADD A ONINPUT THEN A FUNCTION THAT CHANGES THE COLOR OF THE FOUND ELEMENT WITH THE GIVEN ID WITH THE INPUT COLOR, LIKE THIS: onclick="change_color(this, target_element)"
 - Add user settings to personalize things like notification appareance or even UI theming (the dark and light theme will remain the same, but more themes will be added  [don't know when, don't know how])